OrangeUtan/babelbox/README.md

 Finds all `.csv` files in the source directory and generates minecraft language files

 # Example
-Lets assume we have two csv files "lang/items.csv" and "lang/blocks.csv":
+Lets assume we have two csv files "items.csv" and "blocks.csv" in the folder "resourcepack/assets/minecraft/lang":

 | String             | en       | de         |
 | ------------------ | -------- | ---------- |